theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 If `.repeat()` is set, this will be the delay between each repeat.

 ### `.duration(milliseconds)`
 Duration in milliseconds of the effect, valid only for "ray".
-Default is 2 seconds
+Default is 300 milliseconds

 ### `.emitterSize(number)`
 Size of the area of emission, the larger the number the more spread out the particles will be in their starting point.
 Default is 0.0001

+### `.force(number)`
+If using an explosion, set the force of the explosion, default is 15

 ### `.gravity(number)`
 Gravity affecting the particles - 1 is Earth gravity.